borismus/smus.com/content/books/books-2021.md

 The Ik People are really fascinating:

 > Children are minimally cared for by their mothers until age three, and then are put out to fend for themselves.
 This separation is absolute.
 By age three they are expected to find their own food and shelter, and those that survive do provide for themselves.
-Children band into age-sets for protection, since adults will
+Children band into age-sets for protection, since adults will steal a child's food whenever possible.

 Understanding How We Learn: A Visual Guide